rust-lang/book/src/ch03-04-comments.md

 }
 ```

-But you’ll more often see them above, like so:
+But you’ll more often see them used in this format, with the comment on a
+separate line above the code it's annotating:

 Filename: src/main.rs